 Most Days Between No-Hitters – All Time

 Back to Kluber.
 His improbable no-hitter was the 12th in Yankees history.
 And any time New York’s no-nos are mentioned, you have to add the phrase ‘including the postseason.’

 That’s because of Don Larsen’s legendary perfect game against the Brooklyn Dodgers in Game 5 of the 1956 World Series.
 How many others have thrown a no-hitter on the game’s biggest stage in the playoffs?

 Only one.
-The late Roy Halladay of the Philadelphia Phillies, who no-hit the Cincinnati Reds at Citizens Bank Park in Game 1 of the 2010 NLDS.
+The late Roy Halladay of the Philadelphia Phillies.
+Halladay, who won both an American and National League Cy Young, no-hit the Cincinnati Reds at Citizens Bank Park in Game 1 of the 2010 NLDS.

 Aside from Cincinnati’s Johnny Vander Meer, who threw back-to-back no-hitters just four days apart in 1938, the shortest span between no-nos is Ryan’s previously mentioned 61 days in 1973.

 It also seems possible that a young phenom could come up this season and hold a team hitless in one of his first big-league starts.
 That pitcher, however, would be joining an exclusive club.
 Dating back to 1901, only Bobo Holloman of the St. Louis Browns in 1953 and Wilson Alvarez of the White Sox in 1991 have thrown no-hitters for their first career win.

 Vander Meer (1938), Allie Reynolds (1951), Virgil Trucks (1952), Ryan (1973), Scherzer (2015) and Roy Halladay (2010; including the postseason) are the only pitchers to throw multiple no-nos in a season.